Rock-n-Roll-CRC/results-summary-component/README.md

 ## My process

 ### Built with
-- Flexbox (Layout)
+- Flexbox
-- Media queries (Responsiveness)
+- Media queries
-- Importing data from the JSON file (Dynamic HTML)
+- Importing data from the JSON file

 ### What I learned